Dan White

 Check what device your visitors are viewing your website on.
 Huge images don't need to be huge if everyone sees them on a smartphone.
 Likewise, small images won't work on widescreen monitors.
 You can see what devices the majority of people use via your Analytics.

-ISSUE 3: YOU DON'T HAVE ENOUGH GOOGLE REVIEWS
+MISTAKE 3: NOT ENOUGH GOOGLE REVIEWS

 A Google Business Profile for an interiors website is crucial to optimise.
 It gives the first impression of a brand even before someone has visited a website.